 Installing Lightroom Presets

-- Copy the folder of Presets into the ‘Export Presets’ folder in Lightroom (you can find this folder by opening Lightroom’s Preferences and then clicking on the ‘Show Lightroom Presets Folder’ button in the Presets Tab.
+- Copy the folder of Presets into the ‘Develop Presets’ folder in Lightroom (you can find this folder by opening Lightroom’s Preferences and then clicking on the ‘Show Lightroom Presets Folder’ button in the Presets Tab.

 - Restart Lightroom after installing the Presets.
 You will then find the Presets in the Presets Panel in the Develop Module.